Draco (legislator): Legacy

 Because of his infamous legal code, Draco is the eponym of the adjective draconian (often capitalized), which describes not only excessively severe or cruel legislation, but also any such punishment or rule.
 With reference to legislation, the word has been used in this sense in English since 1777.

-On the south frieze of the courtroom of the United States Supreme Court Building, designed by Adolph Alexander Weinman, Draco is depicted as one in a procession of the "great lawgivers of history."
+On the south frieze of the courtroom of the United States Supreme Court Building, designed by Adolph Alexander Weinman, Draco is depicted as one in a procession of the "great lawgivers of history".
 Owing to his controversial legacy, the inclusion of Draco in the frieze was questioned by The Atlantic.

-Punishments for breaking the code of laws created by Draco were severe, often death.
-The term "draconian", meaning excessively severe, thus derives from Draco's name and his law code.
-It is often applied to laws or other government measures.